vijaygehlot/users-detail/README.md

 ## Description

-Employees-Registration application with following features:
+Users application with following features:

 * Listing of all the records (possibly) currently (added ) in the database by local json